MH370 SATCOM Signal Strength Maximum in Level Flight

 After months with no CTBTO access (and other pressing projects) , the acoustic search is back on the front burner.

-Using Rottnest hydrophone recordings provided by IMOS, a possible candidate is being examined that may match the LANL report timing.
+Using Rottnest hydrophone recordings provided by IMOS, a possible candidate is being examined that may match the timing in LANL report LA-UR-14-24972.

 The LANL study was looking for impact events only, focusing on Leeuwin HA01 hydrophones.
 The HA08 recordings from Diego Garcia were dismissed due to seismic survey noise.
 LANL looked at recordings from 00:36:40 to 00:57:05 and analyzed one event in particular that arrived HA01 at 00:51:59 GMT.
 The event appeared to be partially masked by an Antarctic ice event at bearing 190.5 degrees.
 The preamble to that event did not correlate well, and was visually aligned to derive a bearing of 246.9 degrees, which pointed to the far Southern portion of the 7th Arc.